 If your child requires transportation as an exception to OPT’s eligibility rules because of a temporary medical condition or short- or long-term limited mobility, the parent must submit the Medical Exception Request forms to OPT instead of the request for accommodation forms described above.

 Frequently Asked Questions

 Can my child get Related Services with a 504 Plan?

-No. Your child can not get related services through a 504 plan.
-Examples of related services are physical therapy, speech therapy, and counseling services.
-If your child appears to need any of these services, the 504 Team will refer your child to the school or district Committee on Special Education.
+Typically at the DOE, students who require related services receive them through an Individualized Education Program (IEP), and not a 504 Plan.
+Examples of related services are physical therapy, speech therapy, and mandated counseling services.
+If your child appears to need any of these services, generally the 504 Team will refer your child to the school-based IEP team or district Committee on Special Education.

-Schools will communicate with you about NYC DOE Section 504 policies.
-All schools post and share the Notice of Non-Discrimination under Section 504
+Schools will communicate with you about DOE Section 504 policies and procedures.
+All schools post and share the Notice of Non-Discrimination under Section 504 annually and upon request.

 If you would like interpretation services at the 504 meeting, and/or translation of the 504 Plan and/or notices, please inform your school's 504 Coordinator.